 The most important thing to keep in mind, though, is what their needs are and how you are uniquely able to meet those needs.

-As you build your own brand identity and start using your online presence to add value for your clients and customers, you’ll find that you can refine that target audience description as you learn more about your ideal customers.
+As you build your own brand identity and start using your online presence to add value for your clients and customers, you’ll find that you can refine that target audience description as you learn more about your ideal customers and know your audience better.

 By focusing on that ideal client, you’ll create relationships of trust that make you stand out among your competitors.
-You’ll come to know them so well that topics for posts and articles will come naturally.
+You’ll come to know your audience so well that topics for posts and articles will come naturally.

 The relationship and trust you’ve built through social media and online interactions will show your support in a way that’s uniquely personal in a sea of “Dear Resident” services.